These ads pay our editors. More info.

 How to DIY your own tri-fold table card centerpieces

-Now that the wedding has come and gone, I finally have a moment to post about one of my favorite DIY projects: our table card/centerpieces!
+Now that my wedding has come and gone, I finally have a moment to post about one of my favorite DIY projects: our table card/centerpieces!
 I got the idea from a craft book (don't remember the title, unfortunately) and they came out pretty, effective, and so very VERY cheap.

 We got married in a castle, so we named all our tables after mythical beasts.
 We also got married in January, so I wasn't feeling the floral centerpiece idea.
 These came out so pretty that they were THE centerpieces.
 I just stuck three votives around each one, and I was done!